Mounted raiding parties from Wadai periodically

 slave-trader who was active in the north-eastern and central regions

 of present day CAR between 1879 and 1890.
 Rabih's raiders enslaved

 and sold many Banda people (who spoke an Adamawa-Ubangi language of

 the Niger-Congo family), and also invaded Dar al-Kuti and Dar Rounga.

-and less indebted to Wadai than Kobur, Rabih had Kobur deposed in a coup
+and less indebted to Wadai than Kobur, Rabih had Kobur deposed in a

-the Sanussiya brotherhood whose many desert lodges lay along the
+named after the Sanussiya brotherhood whose many desert lodges lay

-removed from power by Rabih in 1890, retained a formal position
+being removed from power by Rabih in 1890, retained a formal position

 of whom lived into the 1920s, and all of whom were respected

 faqijs in Dar al-Kuti.